 Back on the East Bank of the Nile, we walked to the Karnak Temple Complex, built in total by over 30 different Pharaohs.
 Beyond acres of vast, open plaza, planed flat and smooth by centuries of Nile flooding, stood Karnak's obligatory twin pylons rising from the sand.

 We strode along a path—lined on both sides with ram-head sphinxes on raised platforms—to the Hypostyle Hall, possibly the most mind-bending human creation ever.

 Entering the temple, you can initially only see twelve enormously thick and tall columns that line the main hall—they're nine feet wide and sixty-three feet tall.
 Insane, sure, but you quickly realize that behind those twelve behemoths, there are 122 only slightly shorter and smaller columns behind them on each side.

 Yes, that's 134 columns in 16 rows.
 One hundred and thirty-four granite columns, each carved smooth, then etched with hieroglyphics and somehow erected and placed right next to the previous column with a stone architrave on top that weighs about 70 tons.
 Now, repeat that 133 more times.

-Considering the “technology” available to Ancient Egyptians—namely human muscle and dirt ramps—Karnak is a staggering achievement of nigh magical proportions.
-Words and pictures can scarcely capture the scale and scope of this architectural accomplishment (but UCLA’s animations certainly help).
+Considering the “technology” available to Ancient Egyptians—namely human muscle and dirt ramps—Karnak in Egypt Africa is a staggering achievement of nigh magical proportions.
+Words and pictures can scarcely capture the scale and scope of this architectural accomplishment (but UCLA's animations certainly help).